nashif/zephyr/doc/kernel/services/synchronization/semaphores.rst

 *********************************

-The sys_sem exists in user memory working as counter semaphore for user mode thread when user mode enabled.
+The sys_sem exists in user memory working as counter semaphore for user mode threads when user mode is enabled.
 When user mode isn't enabled, sys_sem behaves like k_sem.

 .. doxygengroup:: user_semaphore_apis